UPM #11 – Authorized Courses

 Although internal procedures for approving courses vary considerably, every course request requires faculty oversight.
 Each professional school and College of Arts and Sciences department, curriculum, or unit is responsible for appointing a course request submitter and a course request approver for the Course Request Approval System.

 Course requests submitted with a career of UGRD (courses numbered below 700) are reviewed by the Office of Undergraduate Curricula before they are forwarded to the Office of the University Registrar.
-Courses from any school included in the Undergraduate Bulletin are edited for bulletin style.
 All new courses requested by departments in the College of Arts are reviewed by the Curriculum Committee of the General College and the College of Arts and Sciences.
 Requests from professional schools for new courses with General Education requirements or changes to courses with General Education requirements are also reviewed by the Curriculum Committee.

 Any course request that has an impact on a College of Arts and Sciences major or minor will also be reviewed by the committee.
 College of Arts and Sciences and other undergraduate course requests are reported to and are approved by the Administrative Boards of the General College and the College of Arts and Sciences where appropriate.